silverstripe/recipe-plugin/README.md

 This can be done with either `update-recipe`, which will update a recipe, or `require-recipe` which will install a new recipe.

-Note that if you with to run this command you must first install either a recipe via normal composer commands, or install the recipe plugin:
+Note that if you wish to run this command you must first install either a recipe via normal composer commands, or install the recipe plugin:

 ```shell